eunrcn/tp/docs/UserGuide.md

 ### 3.4.6 Internship Date

-1. **Invalid Date**
+1. **Invalid Date** <br>
   When InternHub encounters an invalid date like "29-02-2031," which doesn't exist because 2031 isn't a leap year, it automatically changes it to the closest valid date, which is "28-02-2031."
   This happens because the InternHub follows the rules of the Gregorian calendar, which determines how dates are calculated and adjusted.

-2. **Overlapping of interview dates and time**
+2. **Overlapping of interview dates and time** <br>
   In InternHub, it's possible to schedule interviews with multiple companies for the same date and time.
   This flexibility acknowledges that you may have multiple interviews lined up simultaneously, requiring you to choose between them based on your preferences and priorities.

-3. **Using Edit command to change the date**
+3. **Using Edit command to change the date** <br>
   While we ensured that when adding a new internship application, the interview day cannot be earlier than the current day, we do recognize the need to allow edits to past days.
   Therefore, in the Edit command, users can adjust interview dates that have already passed, providing flexibility for correcting mistakes.

 4. **Error messages**
-When entering the command 'edit 3 d/14-04-2024 3", InternHub will display two error messages:
+<br> When entering the command 'edit 3 d/14-04-2024 3", InternHub will display two error messages:
-Interview Date & Time needs to follow this pattern : dd-mm-yyyy HHmm Interview Date & Time cannot be before today's date !
+<br> _Interview Date & Time needs to follow this pattern : dd-mm-yyyy HHmm_
+<br> _Interview Date & Time cannot be before today's date !_

 <box type="warning" >